When I first started my freelance business, I didn’t have money to hire an accountant.

 Once you’ve linked your bank accounts and familiarized yourself with the dashboard, start adding product and services information into the Wave database.
 This information is needed to create and manage invoices.

-If you ever get lost setting up, you can get help by referring to the getting started page or the support page, or by using help button at the bottom of your dashboard.
+If you ever get lost setting up, you can get help by referring to the getting started page or the support page, or by using the help button at the bottom of your dashboard.

 Emails I’ve sent to customer service were returned within 24 hours during the business week.
 (See example below!)